Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

 Why, then, did the law of Moses allow for slavery?
 Jesus explained this in Matthew 19.
 Like divorce, slavery was allowed because of the hardness of man’s heart and his weak fallen condition (Mat.
 19:7-8).

 The outcome of the American Civil War was the complete abolishment of slavery.
 In December 1865, the 13th amendment of the Constitution was ratified, which abolished slavery in the United States.
-It came at great cost in American money and blood.
+It came at great cost in the money and blood of white Americans.

 The Abolition Movement and Theological Liberalism